tedbow/automatic_updates/README.md

 - Drupal multi-site installations are not supported.
 - Automatic Updates does not support version control such as Git.
 It is the responsibility of site administrators to commit any updates to version control if needed.

+### Updating contributed modules and themes
+Automatic Updates includes a sub-module, Automatic Updates Extensions, which supports updating contributed modules and themes.

+⚠️ ☢️️ **Automatic Updates Extensions is still experimental and under heavy development.** We encourage you to test it in your local development environment, or another low-stakes testing situation, but it is emphatically NOT ready for use in a production environment. ☢️ ⚠️

 ### Automatic Updates Initiative

 - Follow and read up on